hoeoek/hoeoek/README.md

 ### Här sitter jag och duger.

 PhD student in forestry, working on creating a scandinavian auto-annoted image dataset towards computer vision applications in forest operations.
+I'm not in CS, although I kind of want to.

 Forester by trade, researcher by choice, idealist by need, neglected by you